Policies And Procedures

 IDPF Policies and Procedures

-Date: Changes approved by Board of Directors September 14, 2011
+Latest revision: Changes (new Section 2.1) approved by Board of Directors August 2, 2016

 Board of Directors - Elected group of IDPF members who provide guidance to the IDPF.
 (Also referred to as BOD and Board)